Confirm whether your test environment is accessible from the public internet.

 If you set up mabl Link and receive an error trying to connect, please confirm that the Link agent is running on a machine with Java 9 or later installed.

 Note: Many mabl users are surprised by this because their local machines (the devices that they use to "train" mabl) are able to connect to the test environments via a local network or VPN.

 Confirm whether your site rejects "bot" traffic.

 mabl identifies itself as a "bot" when it connects to your web site.
 Many web sites and applications block bot traffic by default.
 If your environment is accessible from the internet but mabl fails to connect, you may need to whitelist mabl traffic from your bot blockers.

 Verify that the right element is included in the step

-If a given element is problematic in your journey, start by inspecting that element's HTML properties in Chrome DevTools.
+If a given element is problematic in your test, start by inspecting that element's HTML properties in Chrome DevTools.
 You can access Chrome DevTools from the "View" menu or by right-clicking on a given element and choosing "inspect".
 Once you have Chrome DevTools open, you can use the inspector to confirm

 Look for timing issues

 Latency is highly variable for many applications and in test environments.
-If a particular journey or step fails intermittently, consider whether there are intermittent spikes in latency in the test environment.
+If a particular test or step fails intermittently, consider whether there are intermittent spikes in latency in the test environment.
 If so, consider adding wait steps before the failing steps to account for the spikes in latency.

 Confirm that your test environment has the capacity for mabl load